-Dierama is a hardy perennial that has arching stems that can reach from 1 to 1.5 metres in height.
+Dierama is a hardy perennial that has arching stems that can reach 1 to 1.5 metres (3 to 5 feet) in height.

 They carry bell shaped flowers of pink or white in the summer, and have grass like leaves.

 Some of the common names for Dierama include Wand flower and Angel's fishing rods.
 Commonly grown species include Dierama pulcherrimum, Dierama pendulum, and Dierama igneum.